 Unplanned outages occur when we need to shut off water service to complete emergency repairs, such as for a broken pipe or hydrant.
 These repairs must be completed quickly to restore the flow of water to our customers, avoid water loss, and reduce property impacts.

-The Department of Water Resources will shut off the water today November 13, 2019 beginning at 12:44 PM for the emergency repair of a water leak.
-Estimated time for the outage is 2 to 4 hours.
+The Department of Water Resources will shut off the water today August 07, 2020 beginning at 01:26 PM for the emergency repair of a water leak.
+Estimated time for the outage is 1 to 2 hours.

-Affected streets may include: WINDWARD LANE IN NORCROSS.
+Affected streets may include: 2425 MEADOWBROOK PARKWAY AND BOGGS ROAD IN DULUTH.

 Our crews are on site and service will be restored as soon as repairs are complete.
 If you need additional information please contact our 24 hour emergency repair division at 678-376-7000.